 (d) the fee calculated in accordance with Schedule 1.

 [Regulation 9 inserted in Gazette 7 Jun 2002 p.
-2725-6.]
+2725-6; amended in Gazette 24 Jan 2017 p.
+742.]

 9A.
 Varying certificate of approval

 (1) On an application under regulation 9 a local government may vary the certificate of approval issued in relation to the public building that is the subject of the application in accordance with the application.